-From New York City, Miami, Los Angeles, Paris, London, Dominican Republic, Mexico, Puerto Rico, Switzerland, Columbia and all corners of the globe.
+From New York City, Miami, Los Angeles, Paris, London, Dominican Republic, Mexico, Puerto Rico, Switzerland, Columbia, and all corners of the globe.
 She’s got the look, style, bank account, job, home, and partner.
 From afar, it would appear she’s got it together!
 Everything she wanted to accomplish is checked off her list.
 We pass dozens of women on the street or road each day resembling this woman.
-Often times making the assumption nothing is amiss.
+Oftentimes, we make the assumption nothing is amiss.

 It’s said that first impressions are everything.
 The moment we come face to face with someone, it creates a story in our head.
 A tale that might poke questions “How does she do it?
 How can I get it all?
 How do I get my life Insta-perfect!?
 Why does she have that I don’t?
 Why not me?”

 It’s human nature to play the comparison game.
 Women have been accused of competing for decades.
 Measuring each other up seems like a sport sometimes.
 It begins at a young age during a time we should be forming long-lasting bonds as men are well-known to do.
 Of course, this isn’t a rule.
 Many of us experience strong, genuine, and empowering relations with other females.
 Either way, we often look to impress with how “fabulous” our life is – even when it’s not even close to the truth!
 We put up a facade to try to get others to believe we have it all.